risc0/zeth/README.md

 * File provider.
 This fetches RPC data from a local file.
 Specified by giving `--cache-path FILENAME`.
 * RPC provider.
 This fetches data from a Web2 RPC provider, such as [Alchemy](https://www.alchemy.com/).
 Specified by giving `--rpc-url RPC_URL`.
 * Cached RPC provider.
 This fetches RPC data from a local file when possible, and falls back to a Web2 RPC provider when necessary.
-It also updates the local file with results from the Web2 provider, so that subsequent runs don't need to make any additional Web2 RPC calls.
+It also updates the local file with results from the Web2 provider so that subsequent runs don't need to make any additional Web2 RPC calls.
 Specified by giving both `--cache-path FILENAME` and `--rpc-url RPC_URL`.

 For proving, Zeth has built-in support for the [Bonsai proving service](https://www.bonsai.xyz/).
 To use this feature, first set the `BONSAI_API_URL` and `BONSAI_API_KEY` environment variables, then follow the instructions below for submitting jobs to Bonsai and verifying the proofs.

+Need a Bonsai API key?
+[Fill out this form](https://forms.gle/kGJRhVc7fXUj74XS9).

 ### Running